hackthenotaries/HackTheNotaries/README.md

 # #HackTheNotaries

-## This page will aggregate blockchain iniciatives who is improving all kind of notary services
+## This page will aggregate blockchain iniciatives who are improving all kind of notary services

 If you have a startup or iniciative with the mission of reducing the bureaucracy by hacking notary services and want to be listed, open an issue and tell us about you.